-Before starting down this career path, students must first understand that this challenging program will be very rewarding.
+Before starting down this career path, students should understand that this challenging program is very rewarding.
 Imagine being the first person to lay eyes on a beautiful new baby, or the individual who played a pivotal role in helping doctors diagnose a particular ailment.

 Is being a sonographer hard?
-As with anything in the medical field, there is a great amount of dedication required to learn the required material as well as practice to perform the various exams.
+As with anything in the medical field, there is a great amount of dedication required to learn the r material and practice to perform the various exams.
 The level of difficulty is only determined by the level of dedication.
-If you are committed to this field, you will excel as a sonography student who is learning sonography at the recommended pace.
+Those committed to this field, will more easily excel as a sonography student .
 These are just a few of the benefits related to pursuing this degree.
-Those who are interested in starting this new journey should continue reading to learn more about what being a diagnostic medical sonographer means, and what the FNU program has to offer.
+Those who are interested in starting this new journey should continue reading to learn more about what being a diagnostic medical sonographer means, and what the Florida National University program has to offer.

-An important factor related to pursuing a career is related to the types of jobs available, along with the salary expected for positions in the field.
-The U.S. Bureau of Labor Statistics (BLS) reports that Diagnostic Medical Sonographer Technologists can expect mean annual wages of $67,314 and $81,535, as of October 2018.
-Accordingly, U.S. News rates this career in their 100 Best Jobs feature — and it was awarded the 26th spot.
+An important factor when deciding on a career is the types of jobs available, along with the salary expected for positions in the field.
+The U.S. Bureau of Labor Statistics (BLS) reported that Diagnostic Medical Sonographer Technologists can expect median annual wages of $60,570, as of May 2021.
+Accordingly, U.S. News rates this career in their 100 Best Jobs feature.
 It is obvious that this career path is a positive step to take.
-Additionally, the BLS informs that the expected job growth from 2012-2022 is set to increase by approximately 44%, which is considered much faster than the average for all jobs.
+Additionally, the BLS suggests that the expected job growth from 2021-2031 is set to increase by 10%, which is considered much faster than the average for all jobs.
 Pair this information with the price and time it takes to complete an associate’s education, and students are likely to have a great return on their investment.

 Full-time sonographers typically work about 40 hours a week.
-However, some may be on call in the evening and weekend hours.
-Just like doctors on call, you must be ready to report to work on short notice.
-Their work is often conducted in a low-lit examination room which is better for visualization of the images they need to obtain; on occasion, they may perform the procedure at a patient’s bedside.
+However, some positions may require the sonographer to be on call in the evening and on weekends, just like doctors.
+In this type of role, you must be ready to report to work on short notice.
+A sonographer’s work is often conducted in a low-lit examination room to allow better for visualization of the images; and on occasion, they may perform the procedure at a patient’s bedside.

 Are There Male Sonographers?

-An interesting aspect of male students seeking careers in the medical sonography field is that many of them tend to be very interested in ultrasound technology.
-To this effect, it should be noted that Magic Leap, an advanced digital imaging company headquartered in Plantation, was recently assigned a patent related to various methods and systems for sonography application in ophthalmology diagnostics.
-Some students whose ambitions are within the field of sports medicine start out as sonography technicians; professional athletes who suffer injuries during games are often ordered to undergo ultrasound examinations as soon as possible.
+Students seeking careers in the medical sonography field may be very interested in ultrasound technology which is less gender specific.
+To this effect, it should be noted that Magic Leap, an advanced digital imaging company headquartered in Plantation, FL was recently assigned a patent related to various methods and systems for sonography application in ophthalmology diagnostics.

 Where do Sonographer Technologists Work?

-Once having passed the test, one might begin to wonder where sonographer technologists work.
+After obtaining the registry, where do sonographer technologists work?
 These individuals are typically employed by private offices, hospitals, medical centers, clinics, and less frequently, emergency rooms and urgent care facilities.
 Florida happens to be an excellent location to begin a career in the field.
-In fact, the BLS highlights Florida as the state with the second-highest employment level in the occupation.
-The state of Florida also comes in second place for the highest concentration of jobs and location quotients in this occupation.
+In fact, the BLS highlights Florida as the state with the third-highest employment level in the occupation.
 Therefore, obtaining a degree in this subject in the state of Florida is a great move—students can begin networking with professionals in the field where it is so highly needed.

-Students who wish to participate in FNU’s Diagnostic Medical Sonography program must first understand the nature of the program, requirements, and expectations.
-The first thing to know is that FNU is a private school duly accredited to grant degrees by the Southern Association of Colleges.
-We have two campus locations in South Florida, and we also offer assistance to students seeking financial aid.
-FNU is not just a career college; we have an athletics program complete with scholarships, and our students have opportunities to participate in school events and even community outreach.
-Quite a few of our courses can be completed online for the convenience of students who need to balance their work schedules with family life.
+Students who wish to participate in Florida National University’s Diagnostic Medical Sonography program must first understand the nature of the program, requirements, and expectations.
+The first thing to know is that Florida National University is a private school accredited to grant degrees by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+We have two campus locations in South Florida, and offer assistance to students seeking financial aid.
+Florida National University offers scholarships, opportunities to participate in school events and even community outreach.
+Most of the general education courses can be completed online for the convenience of students who need to balance their work schedules with family life.

-FNU’s Diagnostic Medical Sonography program is designed to prepare the student for performing ultrasound procedures.
-The student will be trained to develop his or her skills on the knowledge regarding the interpretation of sonographic images.
+Florida National University’s Diagnostic Medical Sonography Technology program is designed to prepare the student for performing ultrasound procedures.
+The student will be trained to develop his or her skills in the interpretation of sonographic images.

-The classes offered at FNU develop students into talented, well-rounded technicians with in-depth knowledge related to all aspects of the field.
+The classes offered at Florida National University develop students into talented, well-rounded technicians with general knowledge covering all aspects of the field.

 Ultrasound vs. Sonogram — What’s the Difference?

 Many individuals have questions about the difference between an ultrasound and a sonogram before entering the program.
-This is a critical piece of knowledge to understand prior to studying this subject—and potential students will benefit from this information during their studies.
-To clarify the difference, ultrasound (the reading of waves) is formed to create a sonogram (a photo rendered from sound waves bouncing off of parts inside the body).
+Interestingly, an ultrasound (sends and reads the wave) which then creates a sonogram (a photo rendered from sound waves bouncing off of parts inside the body).

 To be clear, an “ultrasound technician” and a “medical sonographer” are two names for the same job title.
 Other titles interchangeably used include “sonographer,” “ultrasonographer” and “registered diagnostic medical sonographer,” (RDMS).
-This professional relies on sound waves to image the interior of the human body so doctors can diagnose and treat medical conditions.
+Regardless of the title, this professional relies on sound waves to image the interior of the human body so doctors can diagnose and treat medical conditions.
 Now that you know all about diagnostic medical sonography, it’s time to make the move.

 FNU: Developing our Medical Future

-If you are interested in obtaining your degree in diagnostic medical sonography, then please consider FNU.
-As you can see, our program is designed to help students of all ages and backgrounds excel in the field.
+If you are interested in obtaining your degree in diagnostic medical sonography, then look not further than Florida National University.
+Our Diagnostic Medical Sonographer Technology Associate Degree program is designed to help students of all ages and backgrounds excel in the field.
 Ready to learn and apply your skills needed in the field?
-Need to know more about how to become a sonographer?
-Apply to FNU now!
+Apply to Florida National University now!